 - Pre-need contract with funeral home - A pre-need contract often covers the burial plot, grave marker, casket or urn, embalming or cremation, flowers and funeral cars.
 Some policies may not specify what the death benefit can be used for.
 In that case, the money can be used however the beneficiary decides.

 Depending on the type of policy or contract you buy, you may either have one, lump-sum payment, or continuing monthly payments.
 A contract with a funeral home will most likely include a payment plan.

 Your coverage may determine what kind of payment schedule you have:

 - Single-premium policy - Once you make the lump-sum payment, you have immediate coverage for the full death benefit.
-If you are over 70, you may only be offered a single-premium payment option.
+If you're over 70, you may only be offered a single-premium payment option.

 - Graded death benefit - This means the coverage amount increases over time.
-If you choose a five-year payment policy, you may have a death benefit that is 30 percent of the face amount in the first year, 70 percent the next year, and 100 percent thereafter.
+If you choose a five-year payment policy, your loved ones may have a death benefit that is 30% of the face amount in the first year, 70% the next year and 100% thereafter.

 - Traditional whole life policy - The coverage amount stays the same as long as you pay the premiums, but coverage ends if you stop paying.

 Tips for considering funeral insurance

 Here's what to think about when deciding on funeral insurance: